eegsynth/eegsynth/doc/installation.md

 sudo apt-get install redis-server
 ```

-Redis is automatically started on Raspberry Pi.
+Redis will be automatically started on Linux.
 If you look for running processes, you should see
 ```
 pi@hackpi:/etc/redis $ ps aux | grep redis
 redis      434  0.4  2.0  29332  2436 ?
 Ssl  10:40   0:14 /usr/bin/redis-server 127.0.0.1:6379